Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Orbit inference

 There are several substantial limitations to this model: The prior does not even come close to representing our true prior knowledge about comets, particularly ones that are observed by photographers and posted to the Web.
 The total likelihood (being a product of individual-image likelihoods) assumes all the data are independent, but in reality some of the images found by the Web search are repeats, duplicates, or derived images from others.
 Most importantly, we make no attempt to \emph{find the comet in the image}.
 This is a model of how astronomers point their cameras, not of the visible comet itself.

-The results of the inference are shown in \figref{fig:result} as a set of sample trajectories drawn from the Markov chain.
+The results of the inference are shown in \figref{fig:traj} as a set of sample trajectories drawn from the Markov chain.
 These samples are effectively drawn from the posterior PDF marginalized over the hyperparameters.
 The small dispersion among the samples show that the data---just the pointings of a set of heterogeneous images---are incredibly informative about the comet orbit.
+In \figref{fig:param-hists} we show our estimates for the standard orbital elements, along with the values from the \project{Horizons} system from the Jet Propulsion Lab (JPL; \citealt{jpl}), which we take to be authoritative.
+Most of our parameter estimates are a few standard deviations away from the JPL values. \Figref{fig:three-d} shows that the three-dimensional orbit we infer is quite close to the JPL orbit in the regions where we have data, and the variance in our inferred orbit correctly increases in the regions where we lack data.